Covid-19 Travel Checklist

 There’s no doubt that travelling abroad will be a little different for the foreseeable future, but there’s no need for pre-holiday panic with our Covid-19 checklist to help prepare you for the ‘new travel normal’.
 With Government guidelines constantly changing it’s hard to know where’s safe to travel to and what’s the entry requirements and regulations are for each destination, so it’s a good idea to check the government travel advice website before you go anywhere.
 To make things easier, we have brought together everything you need to know about Covid-friendly travel, from borders, insurance, and visas, to airport regulations, accommodation, and masks.

-Although some countries have lifted their travel restrictions,the UK government is constantly updating the list of countries exempt from ‘all but essential’ international travel, so before you set off, make sure that your destination’s borders are still open, and check the isolation requirements upon arrival in each country, as a priority.
-At Health and Fitness Travel, we are continuously communicating with our suppliers to keep up to date on the regulations and reopening of our destinations and retreats.
+Although some countries have lifted their travel restrictions, At Health and Fitness Travel, we are continuously communicating with our suppliers to keep up to date on the regulations and reopening of our destinations and retreats.
 In line with our Book with Confidence policy, if anything changes between the date of booking and your arrival we will work to rearrange or refund your holiday, and prepare you for any procedures and measures in place during your stay.

 Attractions and Visits